Orthopedic Sports Medicine in Fredericksburg, VA

 Orthopedic sports medicine provides an invaluable service to athletes both young and old.
 Dealing with sports-related injuries can be life-changing, so if you're suffering it's worth looking into treatment.
-If you need the knowledge of a sports medicine doctor, please call (540) 356-3353 or contact Dr. Anne Truong online.
+If you need the knowledge of a sports medicine doctor, please call (540) 356-3353 or contact Truong Rehabilitation Center online.

 Truong Rehabilitation Center